GemsLab/KGist/README.md

 #### Interface

 ```
+from graph import Graph
+from searcher import Searcher
+from model import Model

 # load graph
 graph = Graph('nell', idify=True)
 # create a Searcher object to search for a model (set of rules)